 When the Castro family's install day came, our Workforce and Volunteer team called on educational partners to help complete the solar installation project.
 Desert Hot Springs High School has worked on many solar projects in conjunction with GRID’s Solar Futures program, equipping and educating students with a win-win combination of classroom curriculum and hands-on job training that prepares them for a rewarding career in the solar industry.
 Castro’s recent no-cost solar installation had a team of about 10 volunteers from Desert Hot Springs’ the REAL Academy, as well as their instructor Michael Phelan.

-“I have been working with GRID for six years.
-I have done approximately 30 installs for GRID as an instructor on special assignment and not just stood by and watched my students, but had the opportunity to stand shoulder-to-shoulder working with them on installations,” said Michael.
-He continued, “I love GRID Alternatives because they educate and inspire these students to prepare them to be ‘job-ready’.
+“I have been working with GRID for six years," said Michael.
+"I have done approximately 30 installs for GRID as an instructor on special assignment and not just stood by and watched my students, but had the opportunity to stand shoulder-to-shoulder working with them on installations.
+I love GRID Alternatives because they educate and inspire these students to prepare them to be ‘job-ready’.
 I also love what GRID does for veterans through its Troops to Solar program because I am a proud veteran,” he added.

 Fred Guitierrez is a Desert Hot Springs student and GRID volunteer who has been on a few installations and really enjoys it.
 “I have learned so much through volunteering with GRID, like the electrical wiring, setting up the railing and installing the solar panels.
 The most important thing that I enjoy is knowing that we are making a difference with families and also helping the environment,” said Fred.
 He is looking forward to pursuing a career in solar and has recently accepted an internship with solar company Hot Purple Energy, thanks to his experience installing with GRID.